baeolophus/TAGS_shiny_version/paper.md

 # Acknowledgements

-We thank Simeon Lisovski for comments on TAGS and guidance in adapting the R Geolight package; and Jonah Duckles and Phil Dow for contributions to a previous version of TAGS in JavaScript.
+We thank Simeon Lisovski for comments on TAGS and guidance in adapting the R Geolight package; Jonah Duckles and Phil Dow for contributions to a previous version of TAGS in JavaScript; Paula Cimprich for selecting example data; and Wes Honeycutt for comments on the manuscript.

 # References